ceph/ceph/doc/start/documenting-ceph.rst

-When you are making substantial contributions such as new features that are not yet in the current release; if your contribution is related to an issue with a tracker ID; or, if you want to see your documentation rendered on the Ceph.com website before it gets merged into the ``master`` branch, you should create a branch.
+When you are making substantial contributions such as new features that are not yet in the current release; if your contribution is related to an issue with a tracker ID; or, if you want to see your documentation rendered on the Ceph.com website before it gets merged into the ``main`` branch, you should create a branch.
 To distinguish branches that include only documentation updates, we prepend them with ``wip-doc`` by convention, following the form ``wip-doc-{your-branch-name}``.
 If the branch relates to an issue filed in